abozaralizadeh/azure-pipeline-gpt-pr-review/README.md

 ## 🙏 Acknowledgments

 - **Azure OpenAI Team**: For providing the underlying AI capabilities
-- **LangGraph Community**: For the excellent graph-based reasoning framework
+- **Open Source Community**: For inspiration and feedback on advanced review workflows
 - **Azure DevOps Team**: For the robust platform and APIs
 - **Open Source Contributors**: For the various libraries and tools used